pospi/jschema.binding/README.md

 		- ensure changes while marshalling are detected as a single edit
 		- check returns of `hasChanged()`, `getPrevious()` et al
 	- cleanup prototype chains & allow Model `addEvent` et al to affect existing instances so these events don't always have to be assigned first
+- Retrieve default values from schema when reading
 - **Improve error callback**
 	- do specific errors, pass old & attempted values
+- **Improve speed**
+	- allow data validation to process in a Worker thread for complex validation schemas
 - **Undo module**
 	- add undo history
 	- add methods for tagging record state & reverting to that time